Code-Institute-Submissions/TeachFlow/testing.md

 In addition, internet explorer was tested.
 As expected issues with Javascript were encountered.
 In index.html, the contact form does not submit successfully.
 In game.html,  all onclick button function are not working.
-As IE is outdated, these bugs were not resolved in this reslease.
+With these findings, I recommend that this website is not viewed on IE.

 ### Responsiveness